transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Alternatively, if you do check any of the advanced options when you configure the CA, those settings are included in the `JSON` on the Summary panel and can be additionally customized.

 Any edits you make to the `JSON` will override what was specified in the console.
-For example, if you selected to use a SQLite database in the console, but then provided connection information to a MySQL database in the in the `JSON`, then the MySQL database settings would be used when the CA is deployed.
-The settings that are visible in the `JSON` on the **Summary page** are what is used used when the CA is deployed.
+For example, if you selected to use a SQLite database in the console, but then provided connection information to a MySQL database in the `JSON`, then the MySQL database settings would be used when the CA is deployed.
+The settings that are visible in the `JSON` on the **Summary page** are what is used when the CA is deployed.

 Here is an example of the `JSON` when no advanced options are configured in the console:
 ```json